Astrocoders/fullstack-challenge/README.md

 ## Plus

-Search all tweets by tweet (text).
+Open a tweet to see replies.

 ## Layout